Lecturer in the Sociology of Health Care

 Nicola Gale, MA, PhD, is a health sociologist, with a track record in both single-discipline sociological research and interdisciplinary health research where she has brought her sociological perspective and skills to projects in fields of health services research, public health, primary care, community-led and complementary health care.
-Dr Gale is committed to theoretically-informed ...
+Dr Gale is committed to theoretically-informed empirical ...

 Telephone +44 (0)121 414 9089